Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVmssStorageProfile.md

 ### -VirtualMachineScaleSet
 Specifies the VMSS object.
-To obtain the object, use the New-AzureRmVmssConfig object.
+To obtain the object, use the New-AzVmssConfig object.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet